luvnft/polkagated-web/README.md

 You can configure the wallet to default to xx Network, by the way (see the screenshot), to avoid that.

-### Token-gating doesn't work for NFT ("asset")
+### Token-gating doesn't work for NFTs ("assets")

-That would need additional development, as wallet (address) balances is different from NFT (asset) lookup where one not only looks up free balance for each NFT, but NFT names, amounts, units, and other metadata from a different Polkadot pallet.
+That would need additional development, as wallet (address) balance is completely different from NFT (in xx Network wallet: "asset") lookup where one not only has to look up the balance but check which NFTs are or aren't available, their properties, etc - and this is a completely different Polkadot pallet.

 I looked briefly and it seemed much more complex than wallet balance.